HenryLange/fantasy-nhl-optimizer/_posts/2025-09-12-week-one-and-a-half.md

 ### Goalie Save Percentage vs Wins
 ![Save Percentage vs Wins]({{ site.baseurl }}/assets/images/SV_vs_wins.png)

 For goalies, the first thing I wanted to do was analyze or visualize **save percentage** since I know how much this stat is valued for a goalie.
 I plotted save percentage vs wins to see if a goalie's save percentage was correlated to more wins for his team.
-From the graph, we see that while there are some outlier goalies with very low save percentage, a lot of goalies fall between 0.85 and 0.95, and within this range there are goalies with very few wins but also some with a very high amount of wins.
+From the graph, we see that while there are some outlier goalies with very low save percentages, a lot of goalies fall between 0.85 and 0.95, and within this range, there are goalies with very few wins but also some with a very high amount of wins.
 A correlation is hard to get from this plot.

 ---